harrietrc/loadimpact-docs/jekyll/_v4/getting-started/sample-script.md

 ---
 layout: classic-docs
-title: Sample k6 script
+title: Sample test script
-description: A sample k6 script with comments to explain the different parts.
+description: A sample k6 test script with comments to explain the different parts.
 Feel free to take this and adapt to your need
 categories: [getting-started]
 order: 8
 ---